Esri/awesome-arcgis-developers/README.md

 - [Esri Leaflet](https://developers.arcgis.com/esri-leaflet/): key concepts, tutorials, API reference, plugins, sample code to help you build web apps using Leaflet with ArcGIS Location services.
 - [MapboxGL JS](https://developers.arcgis.com/mapbox-gl-js/): guide and tutorials to help you start building web apps with Mapbox and ArcGIS location services.
 - [OpenLayers](https://developers.arcgis.com/openlayers/): guide and tutorials to help you start building web apps with OpenLayers and ArcGIS location services.

+## Cartographic generalization

+- [Distillery](http://shancarter.github.io/distillery/): web application to simplify and project TopoJSON.
+- [Feature Service Layer](https://developers.arcgis.com/rest/services-reference/enterprise/query-feature-service-layer-.htm): the `maxAllowableOffset` parameter can be used for generalizing geometries returned by the Query operation.
+- [Generalize method](https://bit.ly/2VNPkuO): GeometryEngine can produce a geometry with fewer vertices programatically.
+Several APIs supports it: JavaScript, iOS, Android, .NET, Qt and Java.
+- [PostGIS ST_Simplify](https://postgis.net/docs/ST_Simplify.html): this operation returns a "simplified" version of the given geometry using the Douglas-Peucker algorithm.

 ## Code samples and snippets